All Episodes

 But just to bash, and I think bashing is fine when it's true.

-But then I think we have to come up with our alternative platform, and I'm not hearing it out of their mouth, which makes me think they're afraid of what they believe in, which I don't understand.
+And I'm not hearing it out of their mouths, which makes me think they're afraid of what they believe in, which I don't understand.

-Well, it they are afraid of what they believe in because they know right now they're not going to get elected on an agenda of high taxes.
+Well, they are afraid of what they believe in because they know right now they're not going to get elected on an agenda of high taxes.

-Uh they're not going to get elected on a lot of the items that you mentioned.
+They're not going to get elected on a lot of the items that you mentioned.

 It's not where the people are right now.